 You can no longer move your pension to a Canadian scheme.
 The UK government removed Canada from its list of qualifying recognised overseas pensions schemes in February 2017.
 You can either transfer pensions to a UK international self-invested personal pension (International SIPP) or transfer it to a third country such as China – Hong Kong where there is zero tax, but the transfer will be costly – a 25% exit tax.

 If you have already retired

 If you want your pension paid straight into your Canadian bank account, check with your UK pension provider whether this is possible.
 They might charge you in which case you could simply keep the pension paid into your UK bank account and then transfer it yourself each month.
-Do not transfer the money through your bank – they will likely charge you a hefty fee and an unfavourable exchange rate: use WorldFirst’s services instead.
+Rather than transferring money through your bank – who will likely charge you a hefty fee and give a less favourable exchange rate: consider using a service such as WorldFirst instead.

 Avoid paying tax twice on your pension